 In this scenario, the on-prem has one device as the diagram below.

-If the backup Aviatrix Transit Gateway is launched and the Transit Gateway is launched with ActiveMesh, the configuration should like the screen shot below.
+If the backup Aviatrix Transit Gateway is launched and the Transit Gateway is launched with ActiveMesh, the configuration should include the following settings:

 In this scenario, the on-prem has two devices as the diagram below.